Running Confluence Over SSL or HTTPS

 - You certificate is now ready.
 Go to step 2 below.

-Certificate Option 2 – Use a Certificate Issued by a Certificate Authority
+Option 2: Use a certificate issued by a Certificate Authority (recommended)

 First you will generate a local certificate and create a 'certificate signing request' (CSR) based on that certificate.
 You will submit the CSR to your chosen certificate authority.
 The CA will use that CSR to generate a certificate for you.